espressif/esptool/README.md

 If not using `setup.py`, then you'll have to install pySerial manually by running something like `pip install pyserial`, `easy_install pyserial` or `apt-get install python-serial`, depending on your platform.
 (The official pySerial installation instructions are [here](https://pyserial.readthedocs.org/en/latest/pyserial.html#installation)).

+esptool.py also bundles the pyaes & ecdsa Python modules as "vendored" libraries.
+These modules are required when using the ESP32-only `espsecure.py` and `espefuse.py` tools.
+If you install esptool.py via `pip` or `setup.py` as shown above, then versions of these libraries will be installed from pypi.
+If you run esptool.py from the repository directory directly, it will use the "vendored" versions.

 ## Usage

 Use `esptool.py -h` to see a summary of all available commands and command line options.